pilegard/cogfoundations/docs/index.md

 ![](images/cover.png)

 ## About the Book {-}
 This collaborative book project is led by Celeste Pilegard, but represents the work of dozens of authors and collaborators listed below.
 Dr. Pilegard is an Assistant Teaching Professor in the Department of Psychology at the University of California, San Diego.
-Correspondence and inquiries can be sent to [Celeste Pilegard](mailto:pilegard@ucsd.edu).
+Correspondence can be sent to [Celeste Pilegard](mailto:pilegard@ucsd.edu).

 Please use this [Google form](https://forms.gle/83CBvAgLuJshRfz37) to let us know if you've used the book in your course.
-If you notice an error or would like to suggest an improvement, please open an issue on the [GitHub site](https://github.com/pilegard/cogfoundations), submit a pull request with the suggested change, use this [Google form](https://forms.gle/83CBvAgLuJshRfz37), or [send an email](mailto:pilegard@ucsd.edu).
+If you notice an error or would like to suggest an improvement, please use the [GitHub site](https://github.com/pilegard/cogfoundations) to open an issue or submit a pull request with the suggested change, use this [Google form](https://forms.gle/83CBvAgLuJshRfz37), or [send an email](mailto:pilegard@ucsd.edu) with "Cognitive Foundations OER" in the subject line.

-Many thanks to the original authors for their work and for choosing open licenses.
+This book was formatted using the [bookdown](https://bookdown.org/) package.

 ### Second Edition {-}
-The second edition of this book built on the first edition by bringing in a team of UC San Diego graduate students as content experts to edit and update each chapter.
-The content experts are listed below:
+The second edition of this book builds on the first edition with updates, improvements, and edits by a team of UC San Diego graduate student content experts:

 - Catherine Arnett (Language)
 - Pria Daniel (Attention)